microsoft/InnerEye-DeepLearning/docs/WSL.md

 The instructions are [here](https://docs.microsoft.com/en-us/windows/wsl/install), but summarized in copy/paste-able form above.
 Optionally, you can install via the UI, pick Ubuntu version 20.04 LTS as your distribution.

-Then, you can start the Ubuntu either directly or starting the window using the terminal.
+Then, you can start the Ubuntu either directly from the Start menu, or via the WindowsTerminal app.

 ## Install git and Anaconda